2-Day Trip to Athens Greece | Best Sites & Activities

 • The Greek White House in Irodou Attikou St.

-• The Athens Gate Hotel with panoramic views of the Acropolis, the Park, and the Temple of Zeus
+• The Athens Gate Hotel, with panoramic views of the Acropolis, the Park, and the Temple of Zeus

 Lyceum of Aristotle Site

-The site of the 4th century BC of Lyceum of Aristotle was discovered in downtown Athens only 14 years ago.
 The Lyceum is mostly renowned for the philosophical school founded there by Aristotle upon his return to Athens in 335 BC after being the private tutor of the young prince Alexander of Macedon, the future Alexander the Great, since 343 BC.

 How to get there?
 It is at Rigilis St, between the Syntagma Metro and Evangelismos Metro stations.
 You can easily walk there from Syntagma Square, a 10-15 minute beautiful walk by the National Garden.

-Entrance Cost: €4 from April 1 to October 31; €2 from November 1 to March 31.
-Included on the €30 combo ticket.
+Entrance Cost: €5 from April 1 to October 31; €2 from November 1 to March 31.

 Hours: 8 am – 5 pm winter and 8 am – 8 pm summer